uBlockOrigin/uAssets/README.md

   - On the problematic website, click the uBlock Origin icon
   - Click the chat icon
   - Click "Troubleshooting Information" to expand, and copy that information into the appropriate github issue.

+#### Filter List Requests

+New filter list requests in the issue tracker are not permitted and will be declined and closed.

 #### Support Forum